 After the second reading of a bill in the House of Commons, it is referred to a Public Bill Committee for detailed examination of the bill.
 The committee may invite members of the public to submit their views.
 Here’s how to do this, on Parliament’s ‘Have your say on the Health and Care Bill’ webpage

 This is the Health and Care Bill webpage, for info.

 Committees usually begin by inviting ministers or other officials to talk to them in person about the bill.
 They may invite lobby groups, organisations or individuals with a particular interest in the subject to give their views in this way.
-If you think you or your organisation should be invited, you can contact the Department of Health and Social Care officials responsible for the bill.

 You can contact the Scrutiny Unit for more information on giving evidence to Public Bill Committees.